ben-yeung/ghs-app/README.md

 Other APIs include Lottie, Firebase, Alamofire, and TwitterCore.

-These dependencies are managed by CocoaPods.
+These packages are managed by CocoaPods.